population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 persons in the 30 days before the household's survey date.
 The number of Covid cases comes from "Our World in Data."[^4]

-The household fixed-effects, $\omega_i$, control for unobserved household-level time-invariant factors that may bias the results.
+Although we do not include any household-level variables in the model, there are still three advantages to using a fixed effects model.
-This approach allows us to control for time-invariant characteristics associated with the individual/household, such as gender, race and religion, constant preferences, household characteristics, area characteristics, and other time-invariant factors.[^5] For some estimations, we use individual-level dependent variables, like employment.
+First, the household fixed-effects, $\omega_i$, allows us to easily control for time-invariant characteristics associated with the individual/household, such as gender, race and religion, constant preferences, household characteristics, and area characteristics.
+Second, the fixed effects estimates are more conservative than pooled OLS in the sense that fixed effects models have a lower likelihood of type I errors and potential attenuation bias toward zero with classical measurement error.
+Finally, fixed effects models are more robust to measurement errors that vary systematically across individuals than pooled OLS.
+For certain food insecurity questions, such as, for example, those that refer to healthy food, the diversity of foods available, and eating less than desired, there may be individual-specific threshold levels.
+The within-household fixed effects model reduces the potential bias from this type of measurement error because it relies only on within-household variation.
+For some estimations, we use individual-level dependent variables, like employment.
 In these cases, the models are individual fixed-effects models, as the same individual from the household is followed over the